Precision prediction of a democratic up-family philic KSVZ axion model at the LHC: Conclusions

-We employ next-to-leading order NLO-QCD correction for VLQ pair production to study a unique search strategy at the LHC, generating a pair of boosted tops with sizeable missing transverse momentum.
+We employ NLO-QCD correction on dominant production channels of colored VLQ pair production at the LHC.
+The total NLO cross section increases by approximately $30\%$ compared to LO.
+Additionally, the differential distributions of various observables exhibit significant changes when considering NLO+PS compared to LO+PS.
+A notable reduction in scale uncertainty is also observed at NLO+PS, leading to a more precise and accurate result than at LO+PS.
+Following pair production at the LHC, each VLQ undergoes decay into a top quark accompanied by a scalar DM.
+The VLQ and scalar DM exhibit a substantial mass difference, considerably boosting both top quarks.
 Boosted top-like fatjets generated from the hadronic decay of top quark still carry different characteristics of it, which are primarily captured in a dedicated jet analysis and different substructure variables.
 Multivariate analysis with these variables and attributes of event topology is demonstrated to establish a strong ability to explore a significant parameter space of this model at the 14 TeV LHC.

 \acknowledgments We thank Dr. Satyajit Seth for the fruitful discussions.
 This work is supported by the Physical Research Laboratory (PRL), Department of Space, Government of India.
-Computational work was performed using the HPC resources (Vikram-100 HPC) and TDP project at PRL.
+The Computations were performed using the Param Vikram-1000 HPC and TDP project at PRL.